zediot regular nolink

 Project Overview

 KubeEdge is an open-source project incubated by the Cloud Native Computing Foundation (CNCF), extending Kubernetes' container orchestration capabilities to the edge.
 It achieves seamless collaboration between the cloud and edge for unified management.
+In the scope of this IoT platform comparison, KubeEdge offers a unique advantage in Kubernetes-native cloud-edge collaboration.

 Main Features